JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/productions/2024/2024-Thirteen.md

   - Comedy
   - Coming-of-Age
 description: "Navigate the tricky waters of adolescence in *13*, a lively musical about a young boy's quest to fit in and make his bar mitzvah unforgettable."
----
-*13* centers on Evan Goldman, a New York City teen who faces the daunting challenge of moving to a small town in Indiana after his parents' divorce.
-As his 13th birthday approaches, Evan dreams of hosting the perfect bar mitzvah, but first, he must navigate the complex social circles of his new school.
-The musical blends humor with heartfelt moments, as Evan learns about friendship, acceptance, and the value of being true to oneself through a catchy, contemporary score.

-### Musical Numbers
+musical_numbers: |
+  {{col-begin}}
   -   "13/Becoming a Man" – Evan and Company
   -   "The Lamest Place in the World" – Patrice
   -   "Hey Kendra" – Brett, Malcolm, Eddie, Lucy, and Kendra
   -   "Get Me What I Need" – Archie and Company
   -   "Opportunity" – Lucy and Cheerleaders
   -   "What It Means to Be a Friend" – Patrice
   -   "All Hail the Brain" – Evan
   -   “Here I Come” — Evan
   -   "Terminal Illness" – Evan, Archie, and Company
   -   "Getting Ready" – Archie, Evan, Lucy, Kendra, Brett, and Company
   -   "Any Minute" – Brett, Kendra, Patrice, and Archie
   -   "Good Enough" – Patrice
   -   "Being a Geek" – Evan, Rabbi, and Rabbis
   -   "Bad News" – Eddie, Malcolm, Simon, and Richie
   -   "Tell Her" – Evan and Patrice
   -   "It Can't Be True" – Lucy, Molly, Cassie, Charlotte, and Company
   -   "If That's What It Is" – Archie, Patrice, and Evan
   -   "A Little More Homework" – Evan and Company
   -   "Brand New You" – Cassie, Charlotte, Molly, and Company
+  {{col-end}}
+---
+*13* centers on Evan Goldman, a New York City teen who faces the daunting challenge of moving to a small town in Indiana after his parents' divorce.
+As his 13th birthday approaches, Evan dreams of hosting the perfect bar mitzvah, but first, he must navigate the complex social circles of his new school.
+The musical blends humor with heartfelt moments, as Evan learns about friendship, acceptance, and the value of being true to oneself through a catchy, contemporary score.